bd-R/bddevops/README.md

 <!-- badges: end -->

-The goal of bdtests is to facilitate package development, testing, checks, and benchmarking ג€” a devtools-like package for bdverse package system.
+The goal of bdtests is to facilitate package development, testing, checks, and benchmarking - a ‘devtools like’ package for bdverse packages development.
 This is an initial draft, a basic skeleton and a place to store ideas.

 ## Installation

-bdtests is an internal bdverse packge; thus, no CRAN release is expected.
+bdtests is an in-house packge; thus, no CRAN release is expected.
 You can install bdtests from this repository with:

 ``` r
 remotes::install_github("bd-R/bdtests")